acharyab15/Elasticsearch_with_python/README.md

 # Elasticsearch_with_python
-Elastic search tutorial with python
+Code from an elastic search tutorial with python found <a href="http://blog.adnansiddiqi.me/getting-started-with-elasticsearch-in-python/">here</a>.